biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/cosmwasm-any.md

 ## Working with Other Modules

-The same principles apply to other Biyaliquid modules like auction, insurance, oracle, permissions, and tokenfactory, as well as the Cosmos native modules.
+The same principles apply to other Biyachain modules like auction, insurance, oracle, permissions, and tokenfactory, as well as the Cosmos native modules.
 For example:

 - **Auction Module**: Use `AuctionQuerier` for queries or encode `MsgBid` as an `Any` message.
 - **Tokenfactory Module**: Encode `MsgCreateDenom` or use `TokenFactoryQuerier`.

-Refer to [biyaliquid_std](https://github.com/biya-coin/biyaliquid-rust/tree/dev/packages/biyaliquid-std) for specific message types and queriers.
+Refer to [biyachain_std](https://github.com/biya-coin/biyachain-rust/tree/dev/packages/biyachain-std) for specific message types and queriers.